 Where Most Applicants Go Wrong

 The achievement essay.
 Harvard doesn't need your résumé in essay form.
 The personal statement should reveal something the rest of your application doesn't show.
+Avoid overused college essay topics that admissions officers have read thousands of times.

 Applying without genuine fit.
 Harvard can tell when you're writing about why you want Harvard versus why Harvard specifically.
 Know which professor's research excites you, which program is only available there, which specific community you want to join.